StanfordAHA/garnet/tapeout_16/README.md

-# Backend scripts: "One-button" automatic flow / buildkite
+# Backend script "one-button" automatic flow (buildkite)

 Buildkite runs the full Garnet physical flow on every check-in to the "tapeout_sr" branch.
 The run includes two separate pipelines.
 One runs the generator